Adultery: Hinduism

 According to Werner Menski, the Sanskrit texts take "widely different positions on adultery", with some considering it a minor offense that can be addressed with penance, but others treat it as a severe offense that depending on the caste deserves the death penalty for the man or the woman.
 According to Ramanathan and Weerakoon, in Hinduism, the sexual matters are left to the judgment of those involved and not a matter to be imposed through law.

 According to Carl Olsen, the classical Hindu society considered adultery as a sexual transgression but treated it with a degree of tolerance.
 It is described as a minor transgression in Naradasmriti and other texts, one that a sincere penance could atone.
 Penance is also recommended to a married person who does not actually commit adultery, but carries adulterous thoughts for someone else or is thinking of committing adultery.

 Other Hindu texts present a more complex model of behavior and mythology where gods commit adultery for various reasons.
 For example, Krishna commits adultery and the Bhagavata Purana justifies it as something to be expected when Vishnu took a human form, just like sages become uncontrolled.
 According to Tracy Coleman, Radha and other gopis are indeed lovers of Krishna, but this is prema or "selfless, true love" and not carnal craving.
 In Hindu texts, this relationship between gopis and Krishna involves secret nightly rendezvous.
 Some texts state it to be divine adultery, others as a symbolism of spiritual dedication and religious value.
 The example of Krishna's adulterous behavior has been used by Sahajiyas Hindus of Bengal to justify their own behavior that is contrary to the mainstream Hindu norm, according to Doniger.
 Other Hindu texts state that Krishna's adultery is not a license for other men to do the same, in the same way that men should not drink poison just because Rudra-Shiva drank poison during the Samudra Manthan.
 A similar teaching is found in Mahayana Buddhism, states Doniger.

-The Linga Purana shows that sexual hospitality existed in ancient India.
+The Linga Purana indicates that sexual hospitality existed in ancient India.
 The sage Sudarshana, asks his wife Oghavati to please their guests in this way.
 One day, he comes home while she is having sex with a mendicant who visits their house.
-Sudarshaan tells them to continue.
+Sudarshana tells them to continue.
 The mendicant turns out to be Dharma, the lord of righteous conduct, who blesses the couple for their upholding of social law.